-This article examines some of the more profound and, in our opinion, more interesting forms of agnosia that have been reported.
-While our discussion is primarily limited to agnosias within the visual domain, it is important to note that cases have been reported in other sensory modalities as well (such as auditory and tactile).
-A broad approach has been undertaken, highlighting key findings in all disciplines of behavioral neuroscience, including case studies, animal models, lesion studies, and systems theory.
-It is expected that by offering such a broad treatment, the reader will develop an accurate depiction of the current state of knowledge about agnosia, and what it has taught us about the human visual system.
+The following article will examine some of the more profound, and in our opinion, more interesting forms of agnosia that have been reported.
+While our discussion will be primarily limited to agnosias within the visual domain, it is important to note cases have been reported in other sensory modalities as well (such as auditory and tactile).
+A broad approach has been undertaken, highlighting key findings in all disciplines of behavioral neuroscience including case studies, animal models, lesion studies, and systems theory.
+It is hoped that by offering such a broad treatment the reader will develop an accurate depiction of the current state of knowledge about agnosia, and what it has taught us about the human visual system.